cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 message to be signed prior to performing the protocol.

-Every participant begins by performing `commit()` as is done in the setting where a Coordinator is used.
-However, instead of sending the commitment to the Coordinator, every participant instead will publish this commitment to every other participant.
+Every participant begins by performing `commit()` as is done in the setting where a coordinator is used.
+However, instead of sending commitments to the coordinator, every participant instead will publish this commitment to every other participant.
 Then, in the second round, signers will already have sufficient information to perform signing.
 They will directly perform `sign`.
-All participants will then publish a `SignatureShare` to one another.
+All participants will then publish their signature shares to one another.
 After having received all signature shares from all other signers, each signer will then perform `verify_signature_share` and then `aggregate` directly.